SISE-Web-Development-Environments/assignment2-308458470-308294396/README.md

 ### How To Use

-* In the welcome screen - you can see two buttons with the two options: login & register.
+1. First, please refer to the registration page and fill out the form successfully.
+Make sure your password is at least 6 characters long and contains both letters and numbers.
-* You can also go to the login and register via the menu.
+2. Login to the system with your username and password.
-* In the register page you need to insert a few parameters: user name, password, email, first name, last  name and date of birth.
-(If one of the parameters is not valid - you'll get a message on the screen).
+3. After succsessfully login you will be transfered to the game settings, where you can either determine the settings manualy or choose "Random Settings".
-* In the login page you need to enter the user name & password:
+4. Press "Start New Game".
-    - If the user name and password are correct - you'll pass to the game settings page immediately.
+5. About the game:
-    - Otherwise, you'll get a message refering it.
+  on top you can see the player name, score, time remains and number of lives.
-* In the game settings you can define the differnt setting manualy or press the button "Random Setting"   and they will fill out.
-After press "Start new game" you'll be passed to the game page.
+  You need to move by pressing the keyboards you chose.
-* On the game page - on top you can see the player name, score, time remains and lives.
+  Every ball or candies you eat - credit you points.
-  On the center you can see the board of the game and on the left you can see the settings you chosen.
+  The penguin character is worth 50 points - Try to catch it!
-  You need to move by the keyboards you chose, every ball you eat - credit you points (5 / 15 /25 according to the color of the ball).
-Different candies will appear alternately - if you eat them you'll get 30 points.
-There is a penguin character that moves on the board - if you'll eat it, you will get 50 points!
-Try to catch it :)
+  The pizza symbol credits you with extra life.
-  There's ghosts on the board that tries to hit you - on each hit you'll lose one life and 10 points - Try to get away from them!
+  Every time a ghost catches you, one life and 10 points will reduced.

-  After finish a game you'll see an option to start a new one.
+  Enjoy! :)